Taking a break

 There are different ways in which you may take a break as a carer.
 Only you will know what type of break is best for you.
 You may need an hour each week, a day here and there, a week or two for a holiday, or a combination of all of these.

 Think about the kind of break that you need as a carer and what kind of service the person you are looking after needs.
-It may be that you can keep going if you just have a few hours to yourself on a regular basis, or you may need to get away on holiday for a week.

 Some carers may choose to go on holiday with the person they are looking after or to go away alone – but a short break or holiday may not always involve going away.
 Some carers enjoy a short break from caring, which involves the person they are looking after going on holiday and the carer staying at home.back to top